Carol Milam-Ogden's Family History for William Freer Milam Sr

 THIRD GENERATION - Benjamin Rush Milam (9 AUG 1804 - 24 SEP 1865)

 Benjamin Rush Milam was born on 9 AUG 1804 in Botetourt County, Virginia.
 At the age of 25, Benjamin Rush married Sarah Ann SISSON (daughter of James SISSON and Mary "Polly" CARTMILL) on 5 AUG 1830 in Sissonville, Kanawha County, Virginia when she was 21 years old.
 They had nine children.
+According to Kanawha County deed records, Benjamin R. eventually acquired more than eight hundred acres of land during his life.

 The 1840 Virginia census lists Benjamin Rush in Kanawha County on page 44 line 19, right next door to his father Rush Milam.
 In Benjamin's household were 1 male between 5 and 10 years of age, 1 male between 30 and 40, 3 females under 5 and 1 female between 30 and 40.
 It is said that by 1840 he had a large log house.